ekse-milo/TaxiWebsite/README.md

 # TaxiWebsite
-A database backed website to book taxis
+A website to browse available taxi servises and initialize booking